reuse-umn/ReUseAutomation/README.md

 1. *Monitor Allowlist* - This file contains a list of any monitors that should not be detected by the program.
 This is useful for preventing the program from detecting the computers's own monitors.
 2. *Printer Name* - This file contains the name of the printer that the program should print to.

+To ignore all presently connected monitors, do not leave the *Monitor Allowlist* prompt empty when running the [```/monitor_specs/init.sh```](./monitor_specs/init.sh) script.

+To add a printer, run the [```/monitor_specs/init.sh```](./monitor_specs/init.sh) script and enter the name of the printer when prompted.
+The script should automatically list all printers connected to the computer.
+If the printer is not listed, make sure that the printer is connected and turned on.

 ## [```os_install```](./os_install)
 Contains the os_clone BASH script used for writing OSs to hard drives.
 ISO files can be found [here](https://drive.google.com/drive/folders/18ejyXTB1vsjlzQfxChp4izIAkGgJYXoE?usp=sharing).

 ![image](https://user-images.githubusercontent.com/43316251/162587454-0e244102-0a49-49b6-9daf-89cb994373fc.png)

 This program will check for images in the _os_install/iso/_ directory.
-Each image is composed of a base folder that needs to have a executable of the same name and optionally a conf file also with the folder's name to give a discription.
+Each image is composed of a base folder that needs to have a executable of the same name and optionally a conf file also with the folder's name to give a description.
 Folder _/foo/_ will have the executable _/foo/foo_, but many images will often have _/foo/foo.conf_ and sometimes a _/foo/bar.iso_ if desired.

-The job of the executable is to completely handle the disk operations, being passed two peramiters, The first peramiter is the name of the device in /dev/ and the second is the path to _/foo/foo.iso_. _(Note: this arguemnt can be ignored)._
+The job of the executable is to completely handle the disk operations, being passed two parameters, The first parameter is the name of the device in /dev/ and the second is the path to _/foo/foo.iso_. _(Note: this argument can be ignored)._

 The .conf file should contain one line of text.
 That line will be displayed in the GUI.